OCA/product-attribute/product_supplierinfo_for_customer/README.rst

 =====

-There's a new section on *Sales* tab of the product form called "Customers", where you can define records for customers with the same structure of the suppliers.
+There's a new section on *Sales* tab of the product form called "Customers", where you can define records for customers.

-There's a new option on pricelist items that allows to get the prices from the supplierinfo at the product form.

 Known issues / Roadmap
 ======================

-* Product prices through this method are only guaranteed on the standard sale order workflow.
-Other custom flows maybe don't reflect the price.
-* The minimum quantity will neither apply on sale orders.
+*

 Bug Tracker
 ===========